smolgeat/NFLvsRugby/README.md

-# NFL vs Rugby
+# Overview
-Image classifier to differentiate between NFL and Rugby players.
+Image classifier that differentiates between NFL and Rugby players using a CNN.
 Built using fastai.
 Images retrieved using google images.